 Montréal City Hall has a more turbulent history than its peaceful façade suggests.
 The building went up between 1872 and 1878, and survived a severe fire in 1922.
 And it was from this balcony that French President General de Gaulle uttered his famous “Vive le Québec libre!”
 (Long live free Québec) during a state visit in 1967.
-Take a moment to admire the Hall of Honour or, better yet, sign up for a guided tour.
-At dusk, when it is lit up it is absolutely spectacular.
-Behind the City Hall, two lines of stone runs across the surface.
+At dusk, when it is lit up, it is absolutely spectacular.
+Behind the City Hall, lies the Champ-de-Mars.
+Two lines of stone runs across the surface.
 This is one of the few spots in present-day Montréal where you can still see physical evidence of the fortified town of yesteryear.
+Currently closed for renovations.

 Enjoy the best of Montréal

 The Tourisme Montréal newsletter gives you the inside scoop on everything happening in the city.